smartsheet-platform/smartsheet-javascript-sdk/README.md

 This is an SDK to simplify connecting to the [Smartsheet API](http://www.smartsheet.com/developers/api-documentation) from Node.js applications.

-**Please note that this SDK is beta and it may change significantly in the future.**
+**Please note that this SDK is beta and may change significantly in the future.**

 ## Installation

+To install this SDK, simply run the following command in a terminal window:

     npm install smartsheet